GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 ## User manual

-Prepare your system for malfunctioning GPU otherwise your system may hang during OS boot:  start the utility while faulty GPU is not plugged yet
+Prepare your system for malfunctioning GPU, otherwise your system may hang during OS boot:  start the utility while faulty GPU is not plugged yet

 ![e1](photo/e1.png)